-Assumption 1 means that two agents are considered to be equals \textit{only if} their preference orders are identical.
-Note that $\bar{C}_{a}\neq \bar{C} _{b}$ can be satisfied even if $\succsim _{a}=\succsim _{b}$.
-That is, there may exist other available characteristics.
-For example, if affirmative action permits giving priority to racial minority students in assignments, then each student's race becomes one of the available characteristics and thus two students with different races are no longer considered \textquotedblleft equals\textquotedblright .
+Assumption 1 means that two agents are regarded as equals \textit{only if} their preference orders are identical.
+Note that $a$ and $b$ may belong to different groups of equals even if $\succsim _{a}=\succsim _{b}$.
+For example, if affirmative action permits giving priority to racial minority students in assignments, then two students with different races are no longer considered \textquotedblleft equals\textquotedblright .